Last Updated on March 1, 2021 by Shaun Snapp

 Notice that the criticism here is that “customers had huge problems understanding.”
 When Diginomica makes any critique, it is related to something perceptual.
 Diginomica would not publish any actual shortcomings of S/4HANA.
 This is one-way Diginomica makes itself look independent.
 Furthermore, notice that McDermott is said to task his teams to fix things quickly.
 However, how can you implement a product that is not ready to be implemented?

 Personally, I am looking beyond SAP S/4HANA as it has probably been best understood so far.
 What I now want to see are the business model patterns where S/4 and surrounding technologies provide the technology support for the kinds of transformation we are observing among industries.
 To that extent, I want to hear how SAP will support an expansive third-party ecosystem for industry solutions at what today appear to be the edge but which may well become the business core of the future.

 This last quote by Howlett is a joke.
-If Howlett is not aware that SAP makes integration difficult for outside entities both technically and in the form of things like indirect access, then he is beyond hope.
-SAP is not about its software ecosystem, (although it is about its consulting ecosystem), it is about undermining the software ecosystem and taking as much as it can for itself.
+If Howlett is not aware that SAP makes integration difficult for outside entities both technically and in the form of indirect access, he is beyond hope.
+SAP is not about its software ecosystem (although it is about its consulting ecosystem).
+It is about undermining the software ecosystem and taking as much as it can for itself.
 As with ECC, S/4HANA will be a nightmare for other software companies to deal with, as per SAP’s design.

 Diginomica is part of the IT media system that allows SAP to get its story out to a series of paid off and compliant media entities that pretend to be independent.